 A second child from Foyleview special school in Londonderry, Ashleigh Lynch, has died after contracting swine flu.

 Ashleigh's fellow pupil, 14-year-old Orla O'Kane, died last week.
 Ashleigh was one of three people to die on Wednesday after contracting the virus.
+The health department said a 62-year-old man with swine flu had died but "it was not the cause of his death".

 A third patient with swine flu and other complex health issues has also died in hospital.